 At Four Villages, we work hand-in-hand to provide the kind of coordinated help that addresses all of our clients’ health needs.
 Providers consult with each other and work in close collaboration to provide continuous care and interdisciplinary planning of services and programs.
 They also liaise and refer to other agencies, institutions and health care providers in the community.
 The Building Healthier Organizations (BHO) accreditation process completed in May 2010 acknowledged that Four Villages has achieved excellence in our client-centred approach to care and the accessiblity of our programs and services

 Our Team Includes:

-Physicians treat acute illnesses, provide on-going support and monitoring for chronic conditions (e.g. diabetes and heart disease) and provide health education to individuals and families.
-They do check ups and immunizations for babies, children and adults and provide care for pregnant and new mothers.
-Home visits are offered to clients who are too frail to leave their homes.
+Nurse Practitioners (NPs) are registered nurses with master’s degree preparation and certification in Primary Health Care.
+NPs diagnose and treat acute illnesses, provide treatment, on-going support and monitoring for chronic conditions (e.g., diabetes and heart disease) and health education to individuals and families.
+They offer preventative care such as checkups, cancer screening and immunizations for well babies, children and adults and provide care for pregnant and new mothers.
+NPs make home visits to clients who are too frail to leave their homes.

 Chiropodists and Foot Care Nurse Specialist

 The chiropodists and the foot care nurse specialist focus on foot maintenance and encourage on-going mobility.
 Treatments such as removal of corns, calluses, warts, fungal nails, ingrown toenails and rehabilitation of foot injuries are carried out.
 Shoe modifications and custom orthotics are prescribed for clients.